-The Manitoulin-Sudbury DSB will be an active member in the ISAMF.
-ISAMF will focus on accountability, performance reporting, risk management and monitoring.
-Through the Operational Indicators Reports, the Eligibility Verification Process and Ontario Works

-Subsidy claims preparation, the Manitoulin-Sudbury DSB will focus on and measure work to organizational excellence, service excellence as well as accountability.
+The Manitoulin-Sudbury DSB is an active member in the ISAMF.
+ISAMF focuses on accountability, performance reporting, risk management and monitoring.
+Through the Operational Indicators reports and Ontario Works Subsidy claims preparation, the Manitoulin-Sudbury DSB will continue to focus on and measure work to organizational excellence, service excellence as well as accountability.